This article describes how the Component Distance rule works and how you can configure the rule.

 -

-more than one component is required, and there are not enough target components, found components are attached as info component to it.
+more than one component is required, and there are not enough end target components, found components are attached as info component to it.

 -